Teiolass/Propp-Wilson/README.md

 - `simple_ising.py`: it is a simple ising model, with the pw algorithm.
 Prints the log of the number of steps needed for coalescence and the ratio between the number of +1 and the total number of nodes.
+- `ising_depth.py`: this one runs multiple ising simulations and plot the log of the steps needed for coalescence as a function of beta.
+It works more or less for N<40 and beta<0.3.